ray-project/ray/doc/source/train/user_guide.rst

 2. :ref:`train-api-tbx-logger-callback`
 3. :ref:`train-api-mlflow-logger-callback`

-Example usage on how to log intermediate results to MLflow and Tensorboard
+Example usage on how to log intermediate results to MLflow and Tensorboard:

 .. code-block:: python